Format Font Attributes (Styles) in PowerPoint 2010 for Windows

-Create a new presentation and type some text in the placeholder, as shown in Figure 1.
+- Create a new presentation and type some text in the placeholder, as shown in Figure 1.

 Figure 1: Text on the slide

-Select the text which you want to format (refer to Figure 1, above).
+- Select the text which you want to format (refer to Figure 1, above).
 Now, navigate to the Home tab of the Ribbon and locate the Font group, as highlighted in red within Figure 2, below.

 Figure 2: Font group within the Home tab of the Ribbon

-Just click on any Font Style option to apply to the selected text.
+- Just click on any Font Style option to apply to the selected text.
 Figure 3 shows examples of each of the Font Styles explained above.